stanislavb/en.coven.nu/practical/index.md

 English round 2-4 October.

-Sign up opens 7th of june.

 29 players (16 years age limit).

-The LARP starts on Friday with a five hour workshop from 10:00 sharp.
+The LARP starts on Friday with a workshop from 10:00 sharp.
 The LARP ends 13.00 on Sunday.

 ## Ticket price

 Sponsor: 1100kr
 Base price: 850kr
-Reduced price: 600kr
+Reduced price: 650kr

-*We are hoping to offer up to five reduced ticket for players with reduced means, we can not guarantee them at this time.*
+*Thanks to the support of http://larpfund.org/ we ahve been able to offer four reduced tickets.*

 ## Workshops